Section 8 Claims for Possession

 STEP 2; THE CLAIM

-Our fixed fee for drafting and issuing the claim is £755 including VAT and the court fee of £355.
+Our fixed fee includes drafting and issuing the claim.
 To go ahead email the AST, Deposit prescribed information and terms and conditions, EPC, How to Rent Booklet and section 8 notice to us at [email protected] and we will confirm next steps.

 Issuing a claim based on an incorrect or invalid section 8 notice can result in you being ordered to pay the tenants legal costs as well as your own.
 If the section 8 notice is not valid it is not in your interests to issue a claim relying on that notice and is better to review whether the notice is valid first.
-If you are unsure whether you are entitled or have served a valid section 8 notice check our eviction guide here.
-Alternatively we will review your position and notice and will advise you are able to issue proceedings based on the section 8 notice you have served already for a fixed fee of £200+VAT.
+If you are unsure whether you are entitled or have served a valid section 8 notice.
 To go ahead email your details to [email protected] and we will contact you.

 STEP 3; THE HEARING